Book Information

 by Jim Barber

-The Toronto Maple Leafs is one of Canada's greatest hockey franchises.
-From their humble beginnings in the 1920s, to their remarkable Stanley Cup victories of the 1940s and 1960s, to their team-building challenges of the 1990s and beyond, the Leafs have a history packed with exhilarating accomlishments and devastating setbacks.
+The Toronto Maple Leafs are one of Canada's greatest hockey franchises.
+From their humble beginnings to their remarkable Stanley Cup victories, to their team-building challenges of the 1990s and beyond, the Leafs have a history packed with accomplishments and setbacks.
 This is their story -- the incredible story of a beloved Canadian institution.

 This book will be especially facinating for readers interested in hockey or sports.
 The Toronto Maple Leafs is one of Canada's greatest franchises.
 From their humble beginnings in the 1920s, to their remarkable Stanley Cup victories of the 1940s and 1960s, to their teambuilding challenges of the 1990s and beyond, the Leafs have a history packed with exhilarating accomplishments and devastating setbacks.
 This is their story -- the incredible story of a beloved Canadian institution.